gpaddis/wifimap/README.md

 # Wifimap
 [![Build Status](https://travis-ci.com/gpaddis/wifimap.svg?branch=develop)](https://travis-ci.com/gpaddis/wifimap)

-Parse wifi dump files and get a structured collection of access points, stations and probes (see [supported dump formats](#supported-dump-formats)).
+Parse wifi dump files and get a structured collection of access points and stations, including probes and associations (see [supported dump formats](#supported-dump-formats)).
 You can then import the formatted data into your application, e.g. to build a database or a map of wireless networks and clients.

 ## Installation